ronair212/LitArt/README.md

 This is to forward your port to https://localhost:5000

 ## Training Models
-We use shell scripts for running the training scripts
+If you want to train on your data, we have created scripts for the summarization and image generation model.

 Training Summarizer
 ```bash